Monitor Confluent Platform with Confluent for Kubernetes

 type: mtls

-For an example scenario to configure Confluent Control Center to monitor multiple ksqlDB, Connect, and Schema Registry clusters, see Connect Control Center to Multiple Connect, ksqlDB, and Schema Registry Clusters.
+For an example scenario to configure Confluent Control Center (Legacy) to monitor multiple ksqlDB, Connect, and Schema Registry clusters, see Connect Control Center to Multiple Connect, ksqlDB, and Schema Registry Clusters.